 Bill Smith is a Managing Director for CBIZ MHM’s National Tax Office.
 He can be reached at 301.907.2412 and email@example.com.

-Eric Strawder is a Tax Manager at the National Tax Office at CBIZ.
-He can be reached at 816.945,5500 or EStrawder@cbiz.com.
+Nate Smith is a Director for CBIZ MHM’s National Tax Office.
+He can be reached at 727.572.1400 and firstname.lastname@example.org.

 Copyright © 2021 CBIZ & MHM (Mayer Hoffman McCann P.C.).
 All rights reserved.
 CBIZ and MHM are separate and independent legal entities that work together to serve clients.
 CBIZ is a leading provider of tax and consulting services.
 MHM is an independent CPA firm providing audit and other attest services.
 This article is protected by U.S. and international copyright laws and treaties.
 Use of the material contained herein without the express written consent of the firms is prohibited by law.
 Material contained in this alert is informational and promotional in nature and not intended to be specific financial, tax or consulting advice.
 Readers are advised to seek professional consultation regarding circumstances affecting their business.